yiq/iobio.backend/README.md

 ### Line (2)
 Download all the needed docker images manually instead of let docker-compose handle it.
 This can also be used to update images when newer versions are released in the future.

-### Line (3)
-This script takes one argument, which is the FQDN of the server, and modify `globalsDeployment.js.tmpl` which will then be copied into the stock gene.iobio source tree to adjust the service endpoints accordingly.
-After that, the script will run `docker-compose up -d` to bring the whole stack up.